Ofir-kdrn/2d10-ttrpg/How Rolls Are Made.md

 ## Critical Hit
 When making an attack roll, a critical success is considered a critical hit.
 If the total of the roll is equal or greater than the target AC - the attack hits and the damage roll is doubled.
-If the total of the roll is smaller than the target AC, the attack still hits
+If the total of the roll is smaller than the target AC, the attack still hits and causes the normal damage.

+## Fumbles
+When making an attack roll, a critical failure is considered a fumble.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE4MzgwNDkyOSwxNjgyNzIwNzAsLTE2ND
-M4NDI0OThdfQ==
+eyJoaXN0b3J5IjpbLTQzODYwNjYyLDE2ODI3MjA3MCwtMTY0Mz
+g0MjQ5OF19
 -->